KleistLab/GInPipe/README.md

 Snakemake is the workflow management system we use.
 Install it in your activated environment like this:

 ```
-conda install snakemake
+conda install -c conda-forge snakemake
 ```

 NOTE: In case conda is not able to find the packages for snakemake (which was the case for the Linux version), you can install mamba in your environment

 ```
 conda install -c conda-forge mamba
 ```

 and download snakemake with

 ```
 mamba install -c conda-forge -c bioconda snakemake
 ```

+Detailed Snakemake installation instruction using mamba can be found here: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html.

 #### Install R

 To run R routines, R including Rscript needs to be installed for the workflow.
 If it is not yet, you can install it together with the needed packages in your activated environment with conda or mamba

 ```
-mamba install -c conda-forge -c bioconda r-base r-ggplot2 r-r0 r-mass r-scales
+mamba install -c conda-forge -c bioconda r-base r-ggplot2 r-r0 r-scales
 ```

 ### Dependencies

 This workflow uses the following dependencies:

 ```
   - bbmap